MicrosoftDocs/power-platform/power-platform/guidance/coe/almaccelerator-components.md

 ## Open your project

 When a project is approved, the **Deploy** button is activated and a link to the solution is shown.
-A user can go to the maker portal directly and open their solution in the newly created environment by selecting Open project solution
+A user can go to the maker portal directly and open their solution in the newly created environment by selecting Open project solution.

 ## Deploy your project to test